Grundy County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI in Grundy, your vehicle is typically impounded.
+When you're arrested for DUI in Grundy County, your vehicle is typically impounded.
 This is standard procedure to prevent further impaired driving and to preserve evidence in some cases.
 Understanding the impound process is crucial to getting your car back as soon as possible.
 Remember, every day your car sits in the impound lot, the fees accumulate, adding to the financial burden of your DUI arrest.

 Where Is Your Car?